CDs vs Stocks: Why You Should Think Twice About a CD

 In this article:

-• High-yielding CDs may seem attractive now, but money in those CDs will have to be reinvested, sometimes just after a year or less, and yields may not be as high then.
+- High-yielding CDs may seem attractive now, but money in those CDs will have to be reinvested, sometimes just after a year or less, and yields may not be as high then.

-• A diversified portfolio of stocks and bonds can outperform a proxy for CDs over time.
+- A diversified portfolio of stocks and bonds can outperform a proxy for CDs over time.

-• Patience may be needed for a diversified portfolio in the short term, but we believe it can be a more effective way to help achieve long-term financial goals than CDs.Ìý
+- Patience may be needed for a diversified portfolio in the short term, but we believe it can be a more effective way to help achieve long-term financial goals than CDs.Ìý

 Ìý

-It may make sense to put a portion of your cash reserves into CDs, however, CDs can have serious drawbacks.
-For example, if you put your cash in a CD in lieu of your retirement portfolio, it can put your retirement goals at risk if you need a certain return to meet your goals.
-Also consider liquidity.
-Your cash is typically locked in for six months or more when you invest in a CD, so consider the factors below and consult with your financial planner before investing in this savings vehicle.Ìý
+It may make sense to put a portion of your cash reserves into CDs, especially if you're looking for a higher annual percentage yield compared to a regular savings account or money market account.
+However, CDs can have serious drawbacks.
+For example, putting your cash in a CD in lieu of your retirement portfolio can put your retirement goals at risk if you need a certain return to meet your goals.

 Ìý

-Something else to keep in mind: CD income is taxed at the ordinary income rate.
+Something else to keep in mind: CD income is taxed at the ordinary income rate, unlike qualified dividends from dividend-paying stocks or long-term capital gains from mutual funds, which may have more favorable tax treatment.
 Any taxes chip away at your CD’s income.
 Also, depending on your tax bracket, the tax you pay on the CD’s income could be a higher rate than the long-term capital gains tax you may have had to pay if you sold investments in your taxable portfolio to fund the CD.
-Inflation also chips away at a CD’s income.
-If inflation is running above 3%, that makes the 5% yield less impressive.Ìý
+For example, if you are in a higher tax bracket, the after-tax return on your CD investment may be significantly lower, reducing the effective annual percentage yield.

-Standard terms for certificates of deposit are between three months and five years, but during the term, you are not able to access this cash.
-Always understand the rate you’re getting versus other opportunities and the CD’s investment terms.
 If you took money out of your stock allocation and placed it in a CD, then during the CD’s term, that cash will not experience the stock allocation’s returns, which may have outpaced those of the CD.
+Over time, the opportunity cost of not being invested in higher-yielding assets like stocks or mutual funds could be significant.
 Ultimately, the move into a CD may put you behind in your long-term goals, not ahead.
+This is especially true if your investment strategy aims for growth to meet future financial objectives.

 An index is a portfolio of specific securities (such as the S&P 500, Dow Jones Industrial Average and Nasdaq composite), the performance of which is often used as a benchmark in judging the relative performance of certain asset classes.
 Indexes are unmanaged portfolios and investors cannot invest directly in an index.